 Liz Strong: I grew up in New England, lived for years in the North West, and moved to New York City in 2014.
 In 2015 I received my MA in Oral History from Columbia University.
-I conducted my Masters thesis work with the NYPD Guardians Association, a fraternal organization for black officers.
-I conducted life history interviews with retired members of the Guardians, with a focus their work as police officers and their advocacy against racial prejudice.
-My BA from Oberlin College in 2009 was in Narrative Arts.
-There, I completed an individually designed major, which examined narrative theory, folklore, and explored in-depth tools for communicating narrative in visual arts and storytelling performance.
+I conducted my Masters thesis work with the NYPD Guardians Association, a fraternal organization for black police.
+The oral history of the Guardians Association can be accessed via the Columbia Rare Books & Manuscripts Library, as well as a collection of the organization's newsletters.

 These days, I continue to work on several oral history and personal history projects.
 I’ve been the Oral History Coordinator for the New York Preservation Archive Project since June of 2015.